steph-koopmanschap/notes/python-data-science-cheatsheet.md

 `sns.histplot(x='column_name', data=df)`

 Create two histograms on top of each other from two series. <br/>
-Alpha sets the transparency for each histogram.
+Alpha sets the transparency for each histogram.<br/>
 We can normalize our histograms using density=True.
 ```python
 plt.hist(series_one , color="blue", label="series one", density=True, alpha=0.5)